jggautier/dataverse-scripts/get-dataverse-metadata/README.md

  * Studying and reporting how certain types of data are described to recommend better ways of describing and using data

 ### Getting dataset PIDs
-To get a text file with a list of persistent identifiers of datasets in a dataverse, run [get_dataset_pids.py](https://github.com/jggautier/dataverse-scripts/blob/master/get_dataset_PIDs.py) in your terminal.
+To get a CSV file with information about datasets in a dataverse, including their persistent identifiers, run [get_dataset_pids.py](https://github.com/jggautier/dataverse-scripts/blob/master/get_dataset_PIDs.py) in your terminal.

 ### Getting dataset metadata
-Run get_dataset_json_metadata.py, which asks for the list of dataset PIDs.
+Run get_dataset_json_metadata.py, which asks for a list of dataset PIDs (either a txt file or a CSV file where one column has the PIDs).

 ```
 python3 get_dataset_json_metadata.py